Towards Physics-Guided Foundation Models: Acknowledgments

 \section{Acknowledgments}

-{This material is based on work supported by the USDA under Grant No. 2023-67021-39829, the National Science Foundation under Grant No. 1901099, and the USDOE Office of Energy Efficiency and Renewable Energy under FOA No. DE-FOA0002044.
+{This material is based on work supported by the USDA under Grant No. 2023-67021-39829, the National Science Foundation under Grant No. 1901099, the USDOE Office of Energy Efficiency and Renewable Energy under FOA No. DE-FOA0002044, and USDA under Grant No. 2021-51181-35861.
 We also thank Kim Kofolt and the Spatial Computing Research Group for their valuable comments and contributions.}